selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

 concerned with running checks on incoming changes.
 More specifically, this post shows how to integrate `istioctl analyze` into a broader GitOps workflow.

-Let's assume for now that you have the following structure in your GitHub repository:
+For now, assume that you have the following structure in your GitHub repository:

 {{< text bash >}}
 $ tree .